-- To provide opportunities for development that requires high visual exposure, good accessibility and an attractive urban environment. - 2.
-To provide opportunities for higher density developments that can

-- take advantage of, and support the planned transit facilities. - To establish the framework for an incentive based implementation strategy through the Community Improvement legislation of the Planning Act.
+- 1. To provide opportunities for development that require high visual exposure, good accessibility and an attractive urban environment. - 2.
+To provide opportunities for higher density developments that can take advantage of and support the planned transit facilities. - To establish the framework for an incentive based implementation strategy through the Community Improvement provisions in the Planning Act or other Provincial legislation.